-Option Description Settings p Password The option is available as part of the simple password CSM, which provides password encryption. p=0 password is not required (default) p=1 password is required c Confidentiality service Data transmitted to and from the SSO-authenticated user is encrypted and can be viewed only by the user logged in with the authorized credentials.
-The option is available as part of the Generic Security Services CSM, which supports single sign-on (SSO). c=1 enables the service (default) c=0 disables the service
+Option Description Settings c Confidentiality service Data transmitted to and from the SSO-authenticated user is encrypted and can be viewed only by the user logged in with the authorized credentials.
+The option is available as part of the Generic Security Services CSM, which supports single sign-on (SSO). c=1 enables the service (default) c=0 disables the service i Integrity service Ensures that data sent between user and the DBMS is not altered during transmission.
+The option is available as part of the Generic Security Services CSM, which supports single sign-on (SSO). i=1 enables the service (default) i=0 disables the service